Skip to main content

 info

-Try out some of the options, but keep in mind that analytics based thresholds will require a week of data and your system has only been running for a few hours.
+You can try out some of the options, but keep in mind that analytics based thresholds will require 5 days of data and your system has only been running for a few hours.
 You will see the below warning until you have enough data.

 Here is an example from an app that has been running longer.
-When you set it to higher sensitivity, the number of red triangles show on the screen will change.
+When you adjust the sensitivity, the number of red triangles shown on the screen will change.
 These red triangles indicate when thresholds would trigger if you had chosen that setting.

 Scroll down further to the Time Threshold options.